 The Goddess Test: 09/23/11

-I have to admit that I was skeptical of The Goddess Test by Aimée Carter because of both the title and the cover.
+The Goddess Test by Aimée Carter because of both the title and the cover.
 I don't usually read books with pretty girls in flouncy dresses but Sarah Reck made it sound like my kind of book.
 She was right!

 The book opens with Kate driving her ailing mother to the family home in Eden.
 She has decided this will be the place where she will spend her last days before cancer finally takes its toll.
 Staring at a new school, making new friends and all that other teenage stuff is the last thing on Kate's mind.
 Her whole life revolves around caring for her mother.